 "The capital market – a driving force in the tranformation towards sustainable businesses?” with Susanne Arvidsson and representatives from the Partner companies.

 How can I get involved?

-If you are interested in the Sustainable Future Hub and want to participate in its activities, our newly recruited project leader will be in office from mid August.
-In the meanwhile, Deputy Dean Kristina Eneroth handles questions: email@example.com.
+If you are interested in the Sustainable Future Hub and want to participate in our activities, please contact Martina Oxling, project manager at Sustainable Future Hub: email@example.com

 Other sustainability initiatives at Lund University

 You can find more information about different research initiativs and collaboration at Lund University in the list below, which aims towards a sustainable development.